-The Complete Thai Massage Guide 2026: Types, Prices, Best Areas, and Etiquette
+Thai Massage Guide 2026: Types, ฿250–1,500 Prices, and Where to Go

 Thai massage is a cornerstone of any trip to this country.
-But here’s what first-timers always say: “There are too many types — I have no idea which one to pick.”
+But here’s what first-timers always say: “There are too many types, I have no idea which one to pick.”
 Thai massage, oil massage, foot massage, aroma, herbal ball.
 The names alone don’t tell you much.

-And then there’s the pricing — anywhere from 200 to 2,000 baht.
+And then there’s the pricing.
+Anywhere from 200 to 2,000 baht.
 The same “Thai massage” can cost 300 baht at one place and 800 at another.
 Of course it’s confusing.

 What Types of Massage Can You Get in Thailand?